 That’s the context in which we make open invitations, today.
 The people who will take this stage represent just a smattering of DLF and DLF-connected projects.
 They are working hard, and the work they do bears on the immediate future facing all of us, and on the possible futures facing generations to come.
 If we have time when they stop, we want you to take the mics and issue invitations of your own.

 But before we do that, I want to make the biggest and most open invitation that I can.
 And that is to use this federation, this DLF.
 It is yours.
-Its whole purpose is to be a framework for what you need, what you want to create—or resist.
+Its whole purpose is to be a framework for what you need, for what you want to create—or use to resist.